SUNSET OF FURMANKIND

 Jasmine blinked and looked back at Kevin, who had his eyes almost closed, standing with his nose buried in the upper folds of his robe, his arms wrapped around his middle with small shivers running through him.

 She exchanged a brief look with her sisters Dahlia and Rose, and then the three of them turned in unison toward Kevin.
 They quickly surrounded him and wrapped their arms around one another without a word.
-The young fox opened his eyes in surprise, but the compassionate look in Dahlia's eyes informed him that this was not a tease or a joke, but that they really were there for him when he needed them.
+The young fox opened his eyes in surprise, but the compassionate look in Dahlia’s eyes informed him that this was not a tease or a joke; they would share their warmth with him.

 Travis scowled at the lot of them and turned around, only then noticing that the line had moved ahead of them.
 He started to trot forward to close the gap, but his legs complained and threatened to buckle beneath him, so the German shepherd pulled the collar of his robe up around his canine ears and shuffled toward the plane with dark thoughts.